11/06/2024

 Electric ray (Torpedo)

-Phylum chordata Presence o f notochord, pharyngeal gill slits and dorsal tubular nerve cord.
+Phylum Chordata Presence of the notochord, pharyngeal gill slits, and dorsal

 sub-phylum Vertebrata - Notochord replaced by vertebral column or backbone,